NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 Both tweets describe the same moment when Olivier Giroud, a Chelsea football player, scored against Wolves.
 And yet, there is only one word common between the two tweets: _Chelsea_.
-The second tweet doesn’t even mention who scored!
+The second tweet doesn't even mention who scored!

-As a result, it’s highly likely that the two tweets would end up in different clusters.
+As a result, it's highly likely that the two tweets would end up in different clusters.
 We call that fragmentation, and it is problematic because we needlessly separate the same story into different topics.
 We might even report the same thing twice unknowingly.